zhukovgreen/zhukovgreen/docs/index.md

 # Experience

+## Senior Software Engineer at Redhat

+Dates Employed Jul 2021 - present

+Working in the Convert2RHEL team.
+Designing the simple, but specific and reach CI system for developing and running integration tests (libvirt, ansible, testing farm, tmt).
+Developing new features in the upstream project, code review.
+Adopting pytest, transition the app to python3, mentoring.

-## Python Software Engineer at Redhat
+## Software Engineer at Redhat

-Dates Employed Apr 2020 - Now
+Dates Employed Apr 2020 - June 2020

 I am working in OS & App modernization team (OAMG)